 Carpal Tunnel Syndrome in New Orleans can be treated in a number of ways, ranging anywhere from a wrist splint to steroid injections.
 It can be and should be treated early on in the diagnosis before symptoms progress and the condition becomes permanent.

 Wearing a splint that will hold your wrist in a neutral position during the day and doing exercises to stretch and straighten your wrist can also help reduce the symptoms of this condition.
-Splinting your wrist and fingers at night, can also help decrease any swelling and minimize the pressure on the nerve.
+Splinting your wrist and fingers at night can also help decrease any swelling and minimize the pressure on the nerve.

 Splinting should remain for at least 4 to 8 weeks or until your symptoms have subsided.
 If you have worn your splint for 8 weeks and still experience symptoms, it’s important to consult with your orthopedic specialist for alternative treatments.

 If your nerve remains compressed, it can result in permanent damage.
-If recommended, a simple outpatient surgery can be very successful for long-term and permanent relief of Carpal Tunnel Syndrome in New Orleans.
-If you are experiencing any of the symptoms outline above, call our office today to schedule a consultation.
+If recommended, simple outpatient surgery can be very successful for long-term and permanent relief of Carpal Tunnel Syndrome in New Orleans.
+If you are experiencing any of the symptoms outlined above, call our office today to schedule a consultation.